Women in the Arab world

+Although there have been improvements as reported in the UN Arab Development Reports, societal challenges persist, including gender-based violence, traditional customs that restrict autonomy in conservative areas, and practices like female genital mutilation in specific sub-regions.
+Modern regional activists and organisations continue to push for legal and social reforms, while post-colonial and transitional feminists caution against evaluating Arab women through reductionist, Western-centric stereotypes that paint them purely as passive victims.

 History of women in the Arab world

-Women in Pre-islamic Arabia before 610 CE
+Women in Pre-Islamic Arabia (before 610 CE)

 Costumes of Arab women, fourth to sixth century.

 The status of women in pre-Islamic Arabia had been a subject of much scholarly debate.
 Under the customary tribal law existing in Arabia at the advent of Islam, women as a general rule had virtually no legal status.
 They could be sold into marriage, lacked rights to property or inheritance, and faced unilateral divorce by their husbands.
 Practices such as female infanticide, unlimited polygyny and patrilineal marriage further reflected the vulnerable positions of women in Arabia.

 However, not all pre-Islamic societies were oppressive toward women.
 Historian Hatoon al-Fassi comes to the conclusion that in the Nabataean kingdom, women had significant legal autonomy.
 They were allowed to own property and to conduct business independently.
 She states that much of this autonomy vanished in the ancient Greek and Roman time even before the advent of Islam.

-In pre-Islamic Arabia, women's status varied widely according to laws and cultural norms of the tribes to which they belong.
-In the prosperous southern region of the Arabian Peninsula, for example, the religious edicts of Christianity and Judaism held sway among the Sabians and Himyarites.
-In other places such as the city of Makkah - where the prophet of Islam, Muhammad, was born - a tribal set of rights was held on place.
-This was also true amongst the Bedouin (desert dwellers), and this code varied from tribe to tribe.
-Thus there was no single definition of the roles played, and rights held, by women prior to the advent of Islam.
+In pre-Islamic Arabia, women's status varied depending on the tribe they belonged to.
 In some tribes, women were emancipated even in comparison with many of today's standards.
 There have been cases where women held high positions of power and authority.
 The Queen of Sheba, or Biqlis, likely rules the Sabaean kingdom in Yemen.
 Inscriptions form the region confirm that women could be monarchs.
 Also the Queen of Zenobia of Palmyra, in the third century CE, led a rebellion against Rome and briefly ruled much of the Eastern Empire.
 Though her Arab identity is debated, Roman sources link her her Arab ancestry.

 A page from an Arabic manuscript from the 12th century, depicting a man playing the oud among women, (Hadith Bayad wa Riyad).